-Texas has 19 state agencies and universities, as well as 4 non-profit corporations authorized to issue debt.
+Texas has 18 state agencies and institutions of higher education, as well as 5 non-profit corporations, authorized to issue debt.
 Each issuing entity must submit a detailed report to the Board on the various cost of issuance fees incurred from each bond sale and a semi-annual report summarizing all outstanding debt of the issuer so that Board staff can update and verify state debt information.
 The Board focuses on this group for its mission to provide oversight for state debt issuance.

-Texas' 1,222 cities, 254 counties, 1,021 school districts and more than 2,100 special districts all have authority to issue debt, including water districts, health and hospital districts, and community college districts.
+The BRB database includes 1,230 Texas cities, 254 counties, 1,015 school districts and 2,381 special districts that all have authority to issue debt, including water districts, health and hospital districts, and community college districts.
 Board initiatives focus on compiling this debt information, in an efficient manner, for policymakers and other interested parties.
 BRB approval is not required for local debt issuances.

-Agency appropriations for fiscal years 2020 and 2021 totaled \$950,410 and \$856,411, respectively.
+Agency appropriations for fiscal years 2022 and 2023 totaled \$898,912 and \$898,911, respectively.
 Although the agency is funded solely from the state's general revenue fund, it generates revenue through the receipt of application fees associated with the Private Activity Bond Allocation (PAB) Program.
-During fiscal years 2018 and 2019 the state received general revenue deposits of \$1,272,873 and \$1,391,380, respectively, in application fees associated with the PAB Program.
-As of May 31, 2020, the program had provided a total of \$1,226,445 in general revenue deposits and application fees.
+During fiscal years 2020 and 2021 the state received general revenue deposits of \$1,768,391 and \$1,977,285, respectively, in application fees associated with the PAB Program.
+As of May 9, 2022, the program had provided a total of \$1,522,654 in general revenue deposits and application fees.

-The agency's appropriation is highly personnel sensitive with approximately 88% of its budget allocated for salaries.
+The agency's appropriation is highly personnel sensitive with approximately 92% of its budget allocated for salaries.
 The BRB strives to work as efficiently as possible.
 The impact of possible limitations on funding for training, travel, and professional fees must be analyzed in terms of staff turnover, customer service, and internal efficiencies.
 Schedule F includes a discussion about salary requirements for a responsive workforce.